stem4 - Ambassadors

 Dr Nihara Krause, CEO of stem4 said: “I am absolutely thrilled that Georgina is volunteering for stem4 since many of the young people we see will relate very well to the emotional difficulties she experienced as a young girl.
 The more we can encourage children and young people to feel able to challenge the secrecy that surrounds mental ill health issues and ask for early help, the more effective our message will be.”

-Naomi (25) from Bexley, top 10 British Women’s Tennis player, will bring her own personal experience of battling bulimia and depression to the team.
+stem4 ambassador Naomi Cavaday, a top 10 British Women’s Tennis player, will bring her own personal experience of battling bulimia and depression to the team.
 She is now back on tour and enjoying playing competitively again.
 Her illness caused her to retire from the game for three years.
 Now healthy and confident with her first tournament win under her belt in Egypt on the Futures Tour, she feels ready to help stem4.

 Dr Nihara Krause, CEO and Founder of stem4 said: “stem4 welcomes Naomi not only as a fantastic role model but also because teenagers relate well to personal stories, will like the fact she is a young sportswoman and they will take a very positive message from her recovery.
 Reducing stigma and encouraging teenagers to develop confidence in asking for help is something we encourage, as well as offering support to their friends, teachers and families in being receptive to disclosure and to know where to signpost them for help.”